drmcnelson/Arduino_Timing/README.md

 The code includes section that uses the standard Arduino API as well as specific code for the Teensy 4.x and the Arduino UNO R4.

+The Teensy4 is extremely fast, you can see oscilloscope images for the timing in the Images subdirectory

+The Uno R4 is a bit slower and there are some issues in some of their libraries.
+If you want to run on an UNO R4, you need to use the upgraded SPI library which you can download from here https://github.com/drmcnelson/Arduino_UNO_R4_SPI_Speedup

-For the R4, you will want to use my version of the SPI library, this version adds true 16-bit transfers and enhanced loop friendly transfer comprising three calls  transfer16_setup(), transfer16_transfer(), and transfer16_cleanup()).
+The upgrade for the UNO R4 SPI library adds true 16-bit transfers and an enhanced loop friendly API with reduced overhead for repeated transfers.

-Look for the files SPI.cpp and SPI.h in my fork of the Arduino Renesas support package.
+True 16 bit transfers are already built into the Teensy 4 SPI libraries.

 In the sub-directory  Python, you will find a Python script  SimpleDataLOgger.py that can be used as a class library or a utility to issue commands and collects results.
 There are scripts that you can modify to suit your